desec-io/desec-stack/docs/dns/rrsets.rst

     content, separated from the rest of it by a space (e.g.
     ``10 mx.example.com.``).

+``CDNSKEY``, ``CDS``, ``DNSKEY`` record
+    These records are managed automatically by deSEC.
+However, our API allows adding additional values for specialized purposes.
+Regular, automatic DNSSEC operation does not require deSEC users to touch these records.

+    Using these record types inappropriately may break proper functioning of your domain.
+If you know what you're doing, you can use these record types for announcing extra DNSSEC public keys, for example in order to orchestrate keys when your zone is signed by several DNSSEC operators independently ("multi-signer setup", see also RFC 8901).

+    **Note:** Manually provided records are published **in addition** to the ones managed automatically by deSEC.
+As a consequence, the TTL values of extra records configured at the zone apex are ignored by the API, and the TTLs used for the automatic records is applied.

 ``CNAME`` record
     - The record value (target) must be terminated by a dot ``.`` (as in ``example.com.``).
 Only one value is allowed.